Green tea and weight loss

 The results suggest that GT and BT suppressed adipocyte differentiation and fatty acid uptake into adipose tissue, while increasing fat synthesis and oxidation by the liver, without inducing hepatic fat accumulation.
 In contrast, EGCG increased markers of thermogenesis and differentiation in adipose tissue, while having no effect on liver or muscle tissues at this dose.
 These results show mechanisms by which tea and EGCG may improve glucose tolerance and support a role for these compounds in obesity prevention.

-• In a 2009 study in the Journal of Nutrition, a US research team, led by Kevin Maki evaluated the influence of a green tea catechin beverage on body composition and fat distribution in overweight and obese adults during exercise-induced weight loss.
+18. A 2009 study, evaluated the influence of a green tea catechin beverage on body composition and fat distribution in overweight and obese adults during exercise-induced weight loss.
 Participants were assigned to receive a beverage containing approximately 625mg of catechins with 39mg caffeine or a control beverage (39mg caffeine, no catechins) for 12wk.
 Participants were asked to maintain constant energy intake and engage in >or=180min/wk moderate intensity exercise.

 Researchers found a trend toward greater loss of body weight in the catechin group compared with the control group.
 Percentage changes in fat mass did not differ between the catechin and control groups.
 However, percentage changes in total abdominal fat area, subcutaneous abdominal fat area, and fasting serum triglycerides (TG) were greater in the catechin group.
 These findings suggest that green tea catechin consumption enhances exercise-induced changes in abdominal fat and serum TG.